EU Urges Israel to Enhance Humanitarian Efforts in Gaza

 Share this article

-Several countries are pushing for tougher EU measures against Israel.
+Several countries are pushing for a tougher EU stance against Israel.
 There are calls to pause or even completely cancel the EU's economic-political cooperation agreement with the country.

 No unanimity?

-However, even to pause requires complete unanimity among the EU countries.
+However, even pausing requires full unanimity among the EU countries.
 At present, it is far away, considering the strong support that Israel still has from countries such as Hungary and the Czech Republic.

 –I do not think it is realistic to believe that there could be unanimity behind such a decision, and I also think it is important to maintain forms for dialogue with Israel, says Foreign Minister Maria Malmer Stenergard (The Moderate Party) to TT over the phone.

-She herself is not participating in Tuesday's meeting, but is pushing to keep the pressure up, for example through sanctions against individual Israeli ministers who "actively counteract" a two-state solution.
+She did not participate in Tuesday's meeting herself, but is pushing to keep the pressure up, for example through sanctions against individual Israeli ministers who "actively counteract" a two-state solution.

 Decision may be delayed